SystemsApproach/private5g/software/start.rst

    data_iface: ens18

 need to be edited to replace ``ens18`` with the device interface for you server.
-You can learn the interface by typing
+You can learn the interface using the Linux ``ip``
+command:

 .. code-block::